-Our music room was once a first grade classroom, complete with slate blackboards and a cloak room.
-Now it has the capacity to seat up to forty students, yet is comfortable enough for individual lessons.
-We also have a portable speaker system and many amenities that can help facilitate a wonderful learning environment.
+Our Helen White Jam room was once a first grade classroom, complete with slate blackboards and a cloak room.
+Now it plays host to our Monday Night Jam, yet is comfortable enough for individual lessons.
+It is named after Helen White of Troutdale, Virginia, a talented musician and founder of the region’s Junior Appalachian Musicians programs.

 Our Quilting Room still honors the original wood floors, the only first floor studio with original flooring.
-This room has been organized and supplied with all the accessories needed for a successful studio experience thanks to the donations and expertise of our local Quilt Guild Chapter.
-They meet here in this space every Monday from 10am -2pm and anyone is welcomed.
-They provide positive energy and their wonderful creativity to our program.
+This room has been organized and supplied with all the accessories needed for a successful studio experience thanks to the donations and expertise of our local Quilt Guild chapter: New Traditions Quilt Guild.
+Karen Chamberlain is now hosting our “Open Quilting/Sewing” from 10:00 am until 2:00 pm on Tuesdays.

 The second floor of The Henderson was reserved for the older grades.
 It has also been said that the boys used one stairwell and the girls used the other, they never used the same stairwell.
 The second floor also housed what was once the gymnasium area and the stage where the children could perform.
 That auditorium has been restored and can seat up to 80 people.
 This space is used for small venue performances including storytelling, music, lectures, improv, as well as comedy and theatre.
-The Summit Center for Higher Education also occupies this second floor, which is an exciting and unique partnership between Wytheville Community College and Virginia Highlands Community College.
-Together, these community colleges offer classes and distance learning opportunities for Smyth and Washington Counties.
+The Summit Center for Higher Education also occupies this second floor, which is an off campus site for Wytheville Community College WCC offers classes and distance learning opportunities for Smyth and Washington Counties.

 In the basement of the schoolhouse, there used to be the cafeteria.
 There has not been too much information revealed about the rest of the space.
 In part, this space was used to heat the building, the old coal shuttle still exists, although it has since been sealed from the outside of the building.
 The construction workers talked about the presence of a ghost, we have endearingly named him “Gus” and regard Gus as a former custodian at the school back when it began in the early 1900’s.
 Gus will only get riled up if he thinks something isn’t being taken care of correctly!
 He can be heard sweeping the floor at night and every once in a while, you can hear his keys rattle.